A Snapshot of Kaposi Sarcoma

 Incidence and Mortality

-Kaposi sarcoma (KS) is a soft-tissue sarcoma that affects the skin, oral cavity, esophagus, and anal canal.
-"Classic" KS is rare and found mainly in older men of Mediterranean or Jewish ancestry.
+Kaposi sarcoma (KS) is a soft tissue sarcoma that can occur on the skin; the mucous membranes lining the mouth, nose and throat; lymph nodes; and other organs.
+"Classic" KS is rare and found mainly in older men of Italian or Eastern European Jewish origin.
 Immunosuppressed individuals are also at increased risk for KS.
-The incidence of KS rose sharply in the 1980s, with the emergence of acquired immunodeficiency syndrome (AIDS), and it is now the most common tumor associated with human immunodeficiency virus (HIV) infection.
-In the United States, infection with HIV is by far the greatest risk factor for KS.
+The incidence of KS rose sharply in the 1980s, with the emergence of acquired immunodeficiency syndrome (AIDS).
+In the United States, infection with human immunodeficiency virus (HIV), which causes AIDS, is by far the greatest risk factor for KS.

 Examples of NCI Activities Relevant to Kaposi Sarcoma